 Understanding Spreadsheet Files

-A spreadsheet file is made of cells of an array, organized in rows and columns.
-Spreadsheets can be exported from other sources or they can be created using Microsoft Excel, Google Spreadsheets, OpenOffice Calc and other similar software.
-Route4Me currently supports .CSV, .XLS and .XLSX files for upload.
-For best results, we recommend using .CSV spreadsheets.
+A spreadsheet file is made of organized rows and columns.
+Spreadsheets can be exported from other sources, or they can be created using Microsoft Excel, Google Spreadsheets, OpenOffice Calc and other similar pieces of software.
+Route4Me currently supports CSV, XLS and XLSX files for upload.
+For the most accurate results, we recommend using spreadsheets in CSV format.

 Formatting Spreadsheet Files for Route4Me Upload

-IMPORTANT:The Route4Me uploader does not support spreadsheet files containing macros, formulas or filters.
+Route4Me supports spreadsheet files containing addresses and the data associated with various fixed attributes that are assigned to the corresponding addresses.
+Route4Me also allows you to import custom data that can be added to the corresponding sections of the system.
+Please note that Route4Me’s uploader does not support spreadsheet files containing macros, formulas or filters.
 If your file contains multiple sheets, the system will prompt you to select only one sheet for the upload.

 |Reserved Attribute||Description||Valid Headers|

 |A valid e-mail address assigned to the corresponding address/stop.||email, e-mail, email_address, emailaddress, customer_email, order_email, address_email|

 |alias||A custom name/alias assigned to the corresponding address/stop.||alias, customeralias, customer, name, nickname, address_alias|